zegelin/mwha2mqtt/README.md

 The old Python version can be found on the `python` branch.

 ## Features
-- Publishes zone status/attributes to zone-attribute-specific MQTT topics.
-- Subscribes to zone-specific MQTT topics for modification of zone attributes.
+- Zone attribute published and adjustable over MQTT.
 - Communication via physical TTY or COM port (such as a USB<->RS232 adapter) or raw serial-over-TCP (RFC2217 not supported).
+- [Shairport Sync](https://github.com/mikebrady/shairport-sync) (AirPlay) volume control integration.

 ## Features yet to be implemented
 - A basic cli client tool (`mwha-cli`).
-- A more feature-full GUI mixer client.
+- A GUI mixer client.
 - Automatic HomeKit and HomeAssistant integration.
 - Automatic serial baud-rate detection and negotiation (for physical ports) (code is there, but doesn't work).
 - MQTT SRV support.